kan24680/programmingtestex/README.md

 # programmingtestex
-load all file put it to one folder and open index.html that all for this time
+load all file put it to one folder and open index.html that all for this time for now